 What will you need to stay in the park?

 As you can guess camping gear: tent, you’ll need a proper waterproof one, it can really rain; sleeping bag; sleeping pad, stove, pots, cups, utensils.
 You won’t be able to rent or buy anything here, except for gas.

-What to do in Pumalin park?
+Things to do in Pumalin park

 The main activities are hiking and observing the nature.
 There are several trails of different lengths and difficulty, all trails start near the campings, just choose which one you want to hike and stay in the closest camping.